otint/raffles/README.md

 ## Reproducing raffles

-You can either reproduce the raffles yourself on your local machine or have a look at the output of our [CI](https://github.com/proofxyz/raffles/actions/workflows/raffle.yml).
+You can reproduce the raffles yourself on your local machine.

 ### Install dependencies